jerpint/smolagents/examples/multi_agent/README.md

 # 🤖 Running Multi-Agent Systems with e2b

-This example demonstrates how to containerize and deploy your multi-agent `smolagent` to run in the cloud.
+This example demonstrates how to containerize and deploy your multi-agent `smolagent` to run 100% remotely on [E2B](https://e2b.dev/).

 **Note**: This is an experimental feature, currently tested on MacOS.